MinchinWeb/minchin.ca/content/pages/20projects.md

 Web Design
 ----------

+I have maintained my own personal website since 2007, and have done some web design for others as well.

 <div class="real-list" markdown=1>
 -   **[Minchin.ca](http://www.Minchin.ca/index.html) -- Bootstrap Edition** --
     2014-present -- in the 7 years since I originally designed the site,